-Nothing is more comforting than pancakes for breakfast or brunch!
-Add naturally sweet nuggets of dried cranberries to a great whole-wheat mix, and you have the goodness of homemade with almost no work.
+Nothing is more comforting than these Caramelized Banana Pecan Pancakes!
+This recipe adds naturally sweet nuggets of dried cranberries to a great whole-wheat mix, and you have the goodness of homemade with almost no work.
 With just a bit of heat, the sugar in bananas caramelizes and turns into sugar you can see.

 Preparation Time: 10 minutes